MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-database-integration.md

 ---
 title: Add Cosmos DB integration to Azure Function
-description: Use the Visual Studio Code extension for Azure Functions to deploy the Functions app to the Azure cloud.
-Verify the Functions app is publicly available with a browser. ms.topic: tutorial ms.date: 09/21/2021 ms.custom: devx-track-js, contperf-fy21q2
+description: Use the Visual Studio Code extension for Azure Functions to integrate a database with the Functions app. ms.topic: tutorial ms.date: 09/21/2021 ms.custom: devx-track-js, contperf-fy21q2